hyperledger-labs/did-webs-resolver/GETTING_STARTED.md

 ### Example: Add designated aliases attestation

 Because your AID can be served as a did:webs, did:web, did:keri, etc. identifier you can specify these are designated aliases for verification and discovery purposes.
-To create this designated aliases attestation, you can the following:
+To create this designated aliases attestation, you can execute the following (on the controller docker image or locally with access to the controller's keystore):

 `create credential registry command:`
 ```